hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 A notion of Collaborative competition, here, is my idea.
 The idea is that, given a large enough internal ecosystem, we benefit from artificially creating enough diversity in order to stimulate innovation faster than may naturally occur otherwise.

-I find it fruitful to approach designing ecosystems for collaborative competition by thinking of them through an Innovate Leverage Commoditize (ILC) model.
+I find it fruitful to approach designing ecosystems for collaborative competition by thinking of them through an Innovate Leverage Commoditise (ILC) model.
 [This blog post by Simon Wordley](https://blog.gardeviance.org/2014/03/understanding-ecosystems-part-i-of-ii.html) contains a fantastic overview and example of this and how it can look in the real world.
 Quoting Simon here, we can see why this is directly applicable to most large enterprises.